SocietySociety

 (5-1) Preventing Corruption

-Companies must prepare for the actions of anti-social forces and organizations that pose threats to civil society or corporate activities, take a firm stance towards such persons/organizations, maintain no relationships with them, and provide no benefit to them.
+Companies must prepare for the actions of anti-social forces and organizations that pose threats to civil society or corporate activities, take a firm stance towards such persons or organizations, maintain no relationships with them, and provide no benefit to them.

 (5-3) Fair Information Disclosure